 You have a time-limited right to work in the UK

-The University will need to check if your visa places any restriction on the kind of work, or amount of work you are permitted to do in the UK.
+The University will need to check if your visa places any restriction on the kind of work, or amount of work, you are permitted to do in the UK.

-If you hold a Tier 4/Student Route visa there are restrictions on allowing you to take up a full-time role.
-If you are being offered a job which meets the criteria for the Skilled Worker visa route, and you wish to apply under this route, the University will need to apply for the CoS for you to be able to make your application.
+- If you hold a Tier 4/Student visa there are restrictions on allowing you to take up a full-time role.
+If you are being offered a job which meets the criteria for the Skilled Worker visa route, and you wish to apply under this route, the University will supply a Certificate of Sponsorship for you to be able to make your application.
 You may be able to start work in the role before you receive your visa if you have: